Sample Observed Effects: Enumeration, Randomization and Generalization: Introduction

-A maximally accurate estimator (i.e., one with minimum variance) minimizes the covariance between the individuals, or individual states, it is comparing.
-Combinatorically, this can be seen as maximizing their intersecting factors, Fig.\ref{fig-intro}(a).
-There is, however, a serious problem with this definition.
+A maximally accurate estimator (i.e., one with minimum variance) minimizes the covariance between sample units it is comparing.
+There is, however, a problem with this definition.
 It is only guaranteed to hold under a very strict set of conditions.
 Namely, it holds only if all factors of relevance are held constant among individuals.
 Such estimates are poised to not generalize across populations.
-According to Eq. (\ref{eq-eff-def},\ref{eq-ev-def}), the estimate is, in fact, the one with minimal EV.